sara-nl/Performance-Analysis-Framework-guide/ipm/ipm.md

 - "PAPI_L2_TCA" (total L2 cache accesses) goes from 3523786 to 556664816 (more than 150x increase),
 - "PAPI_L3_TCM" (total L3 cache misses) goes from  9980157 to 14652164 (about 1.5x increase),
 - "PAPI_L3_TCA" (total L3 cache accesses) goes from 11010723 to 711205301 (more than 60x increase)
+*Remark:* the number of L2 cache misses is greater than the number of cache accesses..
+How is that possible ?

 With `export IPM_HPM="PAPI_TOT_INS,PAPI_TOT_CYC,PAPI_REF_CYC,PAPI_SP_OPS,PAPI_DP_OPS,PAPI_VEC_SP,PAPI_VEC_DP"`, we can see that the loop is not vectorized, as the number of vectorized operations and instructions is almost 0.